 Meeting Efficiency Requirements for Commercial Refrigerators and Freezers

 ENERGY STAR sets efficiency requirements for commercial refrigerators and freezers in its product specification.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-For the most up-to-date requirements and list of qualified products, visit the ENERGY STAR website.
+Visit the ENERGY STAR website for the most up-to-date commercial refrigerator and freezer efficiency levels and product specification information, and a list of qualified refrigerators and freezers.

 Defining the Product Category